Shurna83/css-battles-collection/README.md

 - [Battle #25 - Target #153 - Checkers](./battles/153.md)
 - [Battle #26 - Target #159 - Portal](./battles/159.md)
 - [Battle #26 - Target #162 - Upwards](./battles/162.md)

+## My two cents

+I had and am having fun with CSS battles.
+Just, I would like to challenge myself on some more real world battle, e.g. create some real world or fancy layout.
+That would be really instructive and something real to learn.